nkosi-ncube/Nerdma-hackathons/README.md

 ### Design & Development

 - **Automated Invoice Matching:**
-  - Develop AI models for reconciliation and document verification.
+  - Develop AI models for reconciliation and document verification using **Python**.
-  - Create a user-friendly interface for managing reconciliations and validations.
+  - Create a user-friendly interface for managing reconciliations and validations using **React**.
+  - Integrate with **Google Cloud Storage** for storing documents and **Gemini Vision** for document analysis.

 - **Cart Abandonment Reduction:**
-  - Build AI algorithms for personalized reminders, dynamic pricing, and chatbots.
+  - Build AI algorithms for personalized reminders, dynamic pricing, and chatbots using **Python**.
-  - Develop gamification features and interactive elements.
+  - Develop gamification features and interactive elements using **React**.

 - **Document Validation:**
-  - Develop AI models for document categorization, validity checks, and authenticity verification.
+  - Develop AI models for document categorization, validity checks, and authenticity verification using **Python**.
-  - Create dashboards and alert systems for document management.
+  - Create dashboards and alert systems for document management using **React**.

 ### Integration

-- **Automated Invoice Matching:** Connect with accounting software and payment gateways.
+- **Automated Invoice Matching:** Connect with accounting software and payment gateways using **Django Rest Framework** for backend services.
-- **Cart Abandonment Reduction:** Integrate with eCommerce platforms.
+- **Cart Abandonment Reduction:** Integrate with eCommerce platforms using **Django Rest Framework**.
-- **Document Validation:** Integrate with HR management systems and legal databases.
+- **Document Validation:** Integrate with HR management systems and legal databases using **Django Rest Framework**.

 ### Testing & Optimization